 All adults have a role to play in preventing bullying.
 Studies show that the most effective prevention strategies are comprehensive and involve schools, parents, and students.
 They include rigorously enforced school-wide rules and policies, training of administrators, teachers, and staff, in addition to education and interventions for victims, bullies, and witnesses.

-As parents, be involved in your child’s life in and out of school, and act immediately if you suspect or learn your child has been involved in a bullying incident (as the bully, victim, or a witness).
-It’s crucial to stay abreast of your child’s use of social media.
+As a parent, it’s ultimately your job to do all you can to keep your child safe.
+Be involved in your child’s life in and out of school, and act immediately if you suspect or learn your child has been involved in a bullying incident (as the bully, victim, or a witness).
+Stay abreast of your child’s social media use.
 And finally, advocate for anti-bullying measures in the school and the community by learning more about the model programs and best-practices that incorporate comprehensive strategies to prevent bullying (see below).

 - Center for Safe & Responsible Internet Use: Geared towards teachers and schools but has a wealth of information for parents and clinicians

 - WiredSafety: Provides assistance to victims of cybercrime and harassment as well as Internet safety information and education for the public, schools, law enforcement agencies, etc.

 - Media Awareness Network: A Canadian resource to promote media and digital literacy; includes educational materials for parents and educators

 - Cyberbullying: Up-to-date information about the causes and consequences of cyberbullying